maxtoroq/maxtoroq.github.io/XCST/index.md

 - One source code, multiple outputs (XML, HTML, XHTML, text)
 - Whitespace control (indentation)
 - Create an in-memory DOM
-- Use an XML-aware tool like XPath or XSLT to unit-test or post-process your program
+- Use an XML-aware tool like XPath or XSLT for unit-testing or post-processing your output

 ### #3.
 Extensible